lanzv/Achtung-die-curve/README.md

 # Achtung-die-curve
-Final semestral program of first year studying
+Final semestral program of first year studying.

 C # graphical application using Windows forms.
 The Achtung Die curve is similar to a classic snake, but with more snakes and all directions of movement.

 This app is designed for 6 players (optional if the player is a human or computer).